 If anyone in the household becomes unwell during the 14-day period, they should arrange to have a test to see if they have COVID-19 – go to testing to arrange.
-If their test result is positive, they must follow the same advice for people with coronavirus (COVID-19) symptoms – that is, after 7 days of their symptoms starting, if they feel better and no longer have symptoms other than cough or loss of sense of smell/taste – they can also return to their normal routine.
+If their test result is positive, they must follow the same advice for people with COVID-19 symptoms – that is, after 10 days of their symptoms starting, if they feel better and no longer have symptoms other than cough or loss of sense of smell or taste – they can also return to their normal routine.
 However, if their test result is negative, they must continue with isolation as part of the household for the full 14 days.

-Should someone develop coronavirus (COVID-19) symptoms late in the 14-day household isolation period (for example, on day 10 or later) the isolation period for the household does not need to be extended.
-Only the person with new coronavirus (COVID-19) symptoms has to stay at home for at least a further 7 days, and should arrange to have a test to see if they have COVID-19 – go to testing to arrange.
+Should someone develop COVID-19 symptoms late in the 14-day household isolation period (for example, on day 10 or later) the isolation period for the rest of the household does not need to be extended.
+Only the person with new COVID-19 symptoms has to stay at home for at least a further 10 days and should arrange to have a test to see if they have COVID-19 - go to testing to arrange.

 At the end of the 14-day period, anyone in the household who has not become unwell can return to their normal routine.

-If any person in the household with coronavirus (COVID-19) symptoms has not had any signs of improvement and has not already sought medical advice, they should use the NHS 111 online coronavirus (COVID-19) service.
+If any person in the household with COVID-19 symptoms has not had any signs of improvement and has not already sought medical advice, they should use the NHS 111 online COVID-19 service.
 If they do not have internet access, they should call NHS 111.
 For a medical emergency, they should dial 999.

 After ending self-isolation and/or household isolation

-What to do if you have another episode of coronavirus (COVID-19) symptoms after the end of your first period of self-isolation or household isolation
+What to do if you have another episode of COVID-19 symptoms after the end of your first period of self-isolation or household isolation

-If you develop new coronavirus (COVID-19) symptoms at any point after ending your first period of staying at home (self-isolation or household isolation) then you must follow the same guidance on self-isolation again.
+If you develop COVID-19 symptoms again at any point after ending your first period of staying at home (self-isolation or household isolation) then you must follow this guidance on self-isolation again.

 This will help to ensure that you are continuing to protect others within your household and in your community by minimising the amount of infection that is passed on.

-If you previously tested positive for coronavirus (COVID-19) and have another episode of symptoms, do you need to self-isolate again?
+If you previously tested positive for COVID-19 and have another episode of symptoms, do you need to self-isolate again?

-If you have tested positive for coronavirus (COVID-19), you will probably have developed some immunity to the disease.
+If you have tested positive for COVID-19, you will probably have developed some immunity to the disease.
 But it cannot be guaranteed that will happen in all cases, nor exactly for how long that will last.